KDAB/KDSoap/README.txt

 * the GPL (see LICENSE.GPL.txt for details)
     (except libkdsoap-server, see LICENSE.AGPL3-modified.txt)
-* the KDAB commercial license, provided that you buy a license. please contact sales@kdab.com if you are interested in buying commercial licenses.
+* the KDAB commercial license, provided that you buy a license. please contact info@kdab.com if you are interested in buying commercial licenses.

+Commercial licensing terms are available in the included file LICENSE.txt.

 About KDAB
 ==========